psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 ~~~
 {: .language-bash}

-Let's verfify that it got recorded in history:
+Let's verify that it got recorded in history:

 ~~~
 tig